turnerniles/react-virtualized-pivot/README.md

 * `data` (**required**)
   * An array of arrays (first array will be your column headers)
   * An array of objects (keys of the object are your column headers)
+* `bodyCellValueTransformation`
+  * A function that transforms the display value of the body cell.
+The function provides an object as a parameter with the following properties:
+    * rowIndex: the row index of the cell
+    * columnIndex: the column index of the cell
+    * value: the original value of the cell
 * `colorPack`
   * An object with components to adjust colors of as keys and the corresponding color as a string.
 The following components are available for color selection (shown with their default selection):
     * columnResizer: '#e0e0e0'